A categorification for the characteristic polynomial of matroids: Construction of the characteristic cohomology for matroids

-The following generalizes the notion of the $\Bbbk$-representation. \begin{defi} An $R$-\textbf{quasi-representation}, or simply quasi-representation if we do not need to specify $R$, of matroid $M$ is a map $\rho$ assigning to each subset $S\in 2^E$ a submodule $\rho(S)$ of $N$ such that: \begin{itemize} \item $\rank_R\rho(S)=\rank_M(S)$, $\rho(\emptyset) = 0$, and $\rho(E)=N$; \item if $S_1\subset S_2\subset E$, then $\rho(S_1)\subset \rho(S_2)$; \item $\rho(S_1)= \rho(S_2)$ whenever $\rank(S_1)=\rank(S_2)$ and $S_1\subset S_2$. \end{itemize} \end{defi}
+The following generalizes the notion of the $\Bbbk$-representation. \begin{defi} An $R$-\textbf{quasi-representation}, or simply quasi-representation if we do not need to specify $R$, of matroid $M$ is a map $\rho$ assigning to each subset $S \in 2^E$ a submodule $\rho(S)$ of $N$ such that: \begin{itemize} \item $\rk_R \rho(S) = \rk_M(S)$, $\rho(\emptyset) = 0$, and $\rho(E) = N$; \item if $S_1 \subset S_2 \subset E$, then $\rho(S_1)\subset \rho(S_2)$; \item $\rho(S_1) = \rho(S_2)$ whenever $\rk(S_1) = \rk(S_2)$ and $S_1\subset S_2$. \end{itemize} \end{defi}

-We denote the matroid with quasi-representation by $(M, \rho) = (E, \rank_M, \rho)$.
+We denote the matroid with quasi-representation by $(M,\rho) = (E,\rk_M, \rho)$.

-\begin{rem} A quasi-representation is a functor from the Boolean lattice $2^E$ to the category $R\mathchar`-\mathrm{mod}$ of finite generated $R$-modules, where morphisms to inclusions.
-Another similar notion of the quasi-representation is discussed in \cite{BEST}. \end{rem}
+\begin{rem} A quasi-representation is a functor from the Boolean lattice $2^E$ to the category $R$-mod of finitely generated $R$-modules, which sends morphisms to inclusions and satisfies the appropriate rank conditions.
+Another similar notion of quasi-representation is discussed in \cite{BEST}. \end{rem}

-\begin{rem} We define the characteristic polynomial of the matroid with quasi-representation by the characteristic polynomial of the underlying matroid. \end{rem} Quasi-representations $\rho,\rho'$ of $M$ on ground set $E$ are \textbf{equivalent} if there exists a module isomorphism $\psi$ between $\rho(E)$ and $\rho'(E)$ with the condition that for all subsets $S\subset E$, $\psi(\rho(S))=\rho'(S)$, i.e., the following diagram commutes.
+\begin{rem} We define the characteristic polynomial of a matroid with a fixed quasi-representation by the characteristic polynomial of the underlying matroid. \end{rem} Quasi-representations $\rho,\rho'$ of $M$ on ground set $E$ are \textbf{equivalent} if there exists a module isomorphism $\psi$ between $\rho(E)$ and $\rho'(E)$ with the condition that for all subsets $S \subset E$, $\psi(\rho(S)) = \rho'(S)$.
+That is, the assignment $\rho$ defines a functor from the Boolean lattice $2^E$ to the poset of submodules of $N$, and the following diagram commutes.